Whiteknight/whiteknight.github.com/drafts/gsoc_proposals.md

 lousy proposal and the other one is a great proposal which we've been giving feedback to over a period of several days, the choice becomes pretty clear.

+Proposal iterations demonstrate your understanding of the topic at hand (it takes understanding to revise a timeline, etc), demonstrate your willingness and ability to interact with the community, and demonstrate that you are taking GSoC seriously.
+These are all good things for potential mentors to see.

 ## Pick a Good Project

 This one should be obvious, but judging by some of the proposals we've received it may not be.
 You need to pick a good project.
 "Good" in this sense means a few different things.
-First, it needs to be beneficial to Parrot.
+As I mentioned above, it needs to be beneficial to Parrot.
 We won't agree to mentor and fund just any project, it needs to be good for us.
 Don't propose a project written in a language that doesn't run on Parrot.
 Don't propose a project which isn't useful to the Parrot community at large.
 Don't propose to write software we don't want, using toolchains we don't support, or to benefit people who aren't us.
 Don't do that.

 If you put in a proposal that violates any of these maxims, it becomes pretty clear pretty quickly that you aren't familar enough with our project.
+If it's still early in the process maybe we can help point you in a direction that would be more acceptable.
+If you put in your proposal at the last minute before the proposal deadline, you might be trapped.
+I always recommend that you do not wait until the last possible moment.
+Of course, every year there are students who do push it down to the wire.
+These students are at an immediate disadvantage, a disadvantage that would be extremely difficult to overcome.

 Of course, Parrot isn't the only party here.
 You need to pick something that's going to be useful and interesting to you.
 This has to be something that